Training & FAQs

 General Questions on Standard Customer Letters

-Four of the customer letters are required for non-recurring RWAs for Federal Customers (A, B, E, and N Type RWAs), and are encouraged, but not required for F Type RWAs.
+Four of the customer letters are required for nonrecurring RWAs for Federal Customers (A, B, F, and N Type RWAs), with the exception of F-types which do not require a completion letter.
 The Follow-Up Letter and Cancellation Letter are both optional for all RWA Types.

 Yes, the signed RWA must be scanned and uploaded to be sent electronically from system with the Acceptance Letter.

-These letters are official RWA correspondence generated by GSA’s official RWA system, RETA.
-They are not signed by GSA, but are intended to communicate with the customer at important trigger points throughout the project.
+These letters are official RWA correspondence generated by PBS’s official RWA system, RETA.
+They are not signed by PBS, but are intended to communicate with the customer at important trigger points throughout the project.

-GSA requires customer letters be sent to all contacts (GSA and Customer) listed on the RWA.
-Additionally, GSA may add anyone else identified as being involved with the project.
+PBS requires customer letters be sent to all contacts (PBS and Customer) listed on the RWA.
+Additionally, PBS may add anyone else identified as being involved with the project.

 No. There is not a standard reason why RWAs are rejected.
-GSA should be reaching out to the customer to explain why the RWA is not being accepted and assist them with updating the RWA.
+PBS should be reaching out to the customer to explain why the RWA is not being accepted and assist them with updating the RWA for consideration of acceptance if possible.
+Starting in mid-FY2016 and beyond, the deployment of eRETA 8.0 functionality will allow customers to initiate work requests or amendments directly in RETA/eRETA.
+PBS can “reject” such requests online and automated communications will be sent back to the customer informing them of the rejection.

 Yes.
-The Receipt Letter and Acceptance Letters are sent specifically for the amendment.
+The Receipt Letter and Acceptance Letters are sent specifically for the amendment that changes the authorized amount and/or the Description of Requirements.
+Administrative amendments would not require a new Receipt and/or Acceptance Letter as they can be made without a newly signed RWA 2957 Form.
 The Completion Letter and Closeout Letter are sent for the overall RWA.

 The requirement is for the letter to be uploaded to RETA if it is sent from outside the system itself, though the preference remains to utilize RETA to create and send the letters whenever possible.

 Yes.
-The Receipt Letter must always be sent within 5 business days of the date that an RWA is received.
-Receipt is not acceptance; it is simply an acknowledgement that GSA has received the customer’s request.
-It does not commit GSA to anything other than reviewing the RWA.
+Receipt is not acceptance; it is simply an acknowledgement that PBS has received the customer’s request.
+It does not commit PBS to anything other than reviewing the RWA.

 Any POCs listed on the RWA Form 2957 (3 customer POC fields and 2 GSA POC fields).
 Also, anyone within GSA identified at the time as being involved with the project because additional email addresses may be added.

 Yes.
-The Receipt Letter was formerly called The Acknowledgement of Receipt Letter.
+The Receipt Letter is also known as The Acknowledgement of Receipt Letter.

-GSA does not send the RWA number with the Receipt Letter to avoid confusion for when the customer should obligate funding.
-The RWA number at acceptance solidifies that GSA has accepted the RWA.
+PBS does not send the RWA number with the Receipt Letter to avoid confusion for when the customer should obligate funding.
+The RWA number at acceptance solidifies that PBS has accepted the RWA.

-The Receipt Letter is simply an acknowledgement that GSA has received the customer’s request.
-The Acceptance Letter communicates GSA’s acceptance of the RWA, signaling the project initiation of the RWA, and it is when customer agencies should obligate the funding associated with the RWA.
-It is important to remember customer agencies should only obligate once the agency receives the Acceptance Letter from GSA.
+The Receipt Letter is simply an acknowledgement that PBS has received the customer’s request.
+The Acceptance Letter communicates PBS’s acceptance of the RWA, signaling the project initiation of the RWA, and it is when customer agencies should obligate the funding associated with the RWA.
+It is important to remember customer agencies should only obligate once the agency receives the Acceptance Letter from PBS.

-Must be within 5 business days of when GSA signs and accepts the RWA.
+Must be within 5 business days of when PBS signs and accepts the RWA.

-No, GSA must upload and send the signed version with the Acceptance Letter.
+No, PBS must upload and send the signed version with the Acceptance Letter.

-The Follow-Up Letter is used when no activity has been performed on an RWA and GSA is not able to move forward on a project until the customer responds with information.
-GSA uses the Follow-Up Letter when normal communication lines have not proven successful in removing whatever obstacle is preventing the project from moving forward.
-The concern necessitating the Follow-Up Letter is GSA's burden of delivering the project scope within a reasonable timeframe.
+The Follow-Up Letter is used when no activity has been performed on an RWA and PBS is not able to move forward on a project until the customer responds with information.
+PBS uses the Follow-Up Letter when normal communication lines have not proven successful in removing whatever obstacle is preventing the project from moving forward.
+The concern necessitating the Follow-Up Letter is PBS’s burden of delivering the project scope within a reasonable timeframe.
 Further delay could result in the closure of the RWA, and need for additional funding when/if the issue(s) preventing the continuation of the project is provided.

 De-obligation should NOT occur until the customer receives the Closeout Letter, which comes AFTER the Completion Letter and identifies financial closeout.

-F Type RWAs do not require a Completion Letter, but the use of the Closeout Letter is strongly encouraged.
+F Type RWAs do not require a Completion Letter, but they do require the use of the Closeout Letter.

 The customer should follow the instructions included in the Closeout Letter.
 Receipt of this letter indicates the customer may de-obligate the amount identified for de-obligation on the Closeout Letter.